x

 A comprehensive guide on how to test solar panels

-Switching to solar can save money.
-Lots of it.
-But they cost a lot, too, so it only makes sense that you know how to make sure they’re working properly.
-Well, look no further because I’m here to teach you how to test solar panels.
+Switching to solar power can reduce your carbon footprint and save you money.
+However, they cost a lot, too, so it only makes sense to know how to test solar panels to make sure they’re working properly.

-More details are below but, before anything else, you’ll need a multimeter and a clamp meter.
-You’ll find these at your local hardware store.
-They’re also pretty cheap, so don’t worry about taking a mortgage out of your home.
+Well, first of all, you’ll need a multimeter and a clamp meter.
+You’ll find these at your local hardware store, and they’re also pretty cheap.

-That being said, listed below are the topics I’m covering.
+That being said, let’s jump right into testing.
+Listed below are the topics I’m covering.
 Feel free to tap on any of the bullets if you want to skip sections.
-Otherwise, let’s get to testing solar panels!

 Method #1: Using a multimeter